Dental Treatments and Autoimmune Diseases

 - dentures, and

-- cosmetic dentistry (including Invisalign treatment).
+- cosmetic dentistry (including teeth straightening and Invisalign treatment)

 Contact us at our Hay Street clinic in the Perth CBD to find out more about your dental needs.
 We would be happy to set up an appointment to discuss your options and to answer any questions you have.